Here are some potential funding sources within the arts, culture and heritage sector.

 Creative New Zealand

-Browse a variety of opportunities including funding for emerging and established artists, art practitioners, groups and organisations.
-There are also residencies, fellowships, awards and international opportunities often available.
-Options other than Creative New Zealand funding that may be available to you are also listed here.
+Browse a variety of opportunities including funding for emerging and established artists, art practitioners, groups and organisations on Creative New Zealand's website.
+There are also residencies, fellowships, awards and international opportunities available.

 DANZ – Dance Aotearoa New Zealand